 \subsection{Applications to contact topology}

-Now we can use Theorem \ref{thm_isotopy_contact} together with Theorem \ref{thm_converse_contact} to translate in the language of contact topology some known results about Anosov flows.

-For instance, Theorem \ref{thm_isotopy_contact} implies that the examples of skew-Anosov flows on hyperbolic 3-manifolds built in \cite{BowdenMann}(which are all contact flows when done using Foulon--Hasseblatt contact surgery) have non-isomorphic contact structures.
+Now we can use Theorem \ref{thm_isotopy_contact} to translate in the language of contact topology some known results about Anosov flows.
+As a first example, Theorem \ref{thm_isotopy_contact} implies that the examples of skew-Anosov flows on hyperbolic 3-manifolds built in \cite{BowdenMann} (which are all contact flows when done using Foulon--Hasseblatt contact surgery) have non-contactomorphic contact structures.
 Thus, we immediately obtain